raphael-sch/OverpassNL/README.md

-Code for the preprint:  [Staniek et al, "Text-to-OverpassQL: A Natural Language Interface for Real-World OpenStreetMap Querying"](#)
+Code for the preprint:  [Staniek et al, "Text-to-OverpassQL: A Natural Language Interface for Complex Geodata Querying of OpenStreetMap"](#)

 Live Demo: https://overpassnl.schumann.pub/ <br>